robokids-1/RobokidsAcademy/DEPLOYMENT.md

-# Deployment Guide for FutureX Robotics
+# Deployment Guide for RoboX Academy

 This guide covers multiple ways to deploy your static website to the internet.